axelarnetwork/arcs/ARCs/ARC-16.md

 **4.5 `give_unlinked_currency_coin<T>`**

-Public function to register an unlinked coin:
+Public function to record metadata in ITS for an unlinked coin and ensure the treasury cap is present if the token manager type is `mint_burn`.

 ```move
 public(package) fun give_unlinked_currency_coin<T>(